wendyverdonk93/docs/content/integrations/wrappers/python/_index.md

 redirect_show_info:
     url: "https://github.com/MultiSafepay/multisafepay-python-wrapper"
     text: "View on Github"
-description_short: "A wrapper for Python to easily the MultiSafepay API in your Python projects."
+description_short: "A wrapper for Python to easily use the MultiSafepay API in your Python projects."
 ---